|

 You are receiving

-this e-mail because you have opted to receive newsletters and
+this e-mail because you have opted to receive newsletters andcommunications from

 www.omsaimandir.org